The 2016 biennial Commission meeting of the IWC will be held at the Grand Hotel Bernardin, Portoroz, Slovenia.

 The IWC brings together the leaders of established national disentanglement programmes.
-They are donating their knowledge and expertise to develop best practice protocols which are used to train nominees and extend response capacity to other parts of the world where entanglements occur.
+They share their knowledge and expertise to develop best practice protocols which are used to train nominees and build professional and effective response capacity in other parts of the world where entanglements occur.

 David coordinates both the Expert Panel and the Global Whale Entanglement Response Network.
-He also manages the entanglement capacity building programme and leads the training workshops.
-He is currently on loan to the IWC from the USA Government (NOAA’s Hawaiian Island Humpback Whale National Marine Sanctuary).
+He also manages the entanglement capacity building programme and the programme of training workshops.
 He has studied whales throughout the world’s oceans and invented some of the techniques now used to release entangled whales.
 He has also been involved in establishing the USA’s regional entanglement response networks.
 He is duty stationed at partnering NGO, the Center for Coastal Studies (CCS), in Provincetown, Massachusetts, where he is shared staff with the IWC.
 For information about CCS, please click here.

 Doug Coughran has 35 years experience in marine mammal incident management.
 He trains all Australian State and New Zealand conservation response teams in large whale disentanglement risk management.
 He is Australia’s network coordinator of experienced operational teams and contributes to ongoing improvement of the safe management of marine mammal incidents.
 Doug was awarded a Member of the Order of Australia (AM) in the Queen’s Birthday Honours list in 2010.
 For information on Australia’s entanglement response, please click here.